RetroReversing/retroReversing/pages/consoles/psp/SnSystemsProDGforPSP.md

 * 2.7.1 - used in Need for Speed

 ## Have any versions of the SDK been leaked?
-No versions of the ProDG SDK for the PSP have currently been leaked to the internet, although a photo of it had been shared to Andrew Borman's Twitter:
+No versions of the original third party 2004 ProDG SDK for the PSP have currently been leaked to the internet, although a photo of it had been shared to Andrew Borman's Twitter:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">When you know, you know <a href="https://t.co/23r0yLiAd1">pic.twitter.com/23r0yLiAd1</a></p>&mdash; Andrew Borman (@Borman18) <a href="https://twitter.com/Borman18/status/1375240658533900289?ref_src=twsrc%5Etfw">March 26, 2021</a></blockquote>

 ![SN Systems C/C++ Compiler](https://github.com/user-attachments/assets/36139fbc-280d-4e8d-9ab3-3e9e22ebe6b9)

+However version 6.6.0 of the official SDK does contains the ProDG installers from 2011:
+* ProDGforPSPv1.4.1.exe
+* ProViewforPSPv1.2.1.exe
+* TunerforPSPv1.6.0.exe

 ---
 # Usage